GeorgeHub2018/FullStack.Docker.Example/Web/README.md

-# This is test application that shows how to put Web site to the Docker Image and run it.
+# This is test application that shows how to put Website to the Docker Image and run it.

 ### Files:
   - **js/service.js** - JavaScript file that allow to make Api request to Server side